pytorch/pytorch.github.io/_get_started/installation/azure.md

 ## Azure Machine Learning Service
 {: #microsoft-azure-machine-learning-service}

+The [Azure Machine Learning service](https://azure.microsoft.com/en-us/services/machine-learning-service/) is a cloud-based service you can use to accelerate your end-to-end machine learning workflows, from training to production.
+Azure Machine Learning allows you to easily move from training PyTorch models on your local machine to scaling out to the cloud.
+Using Azure ML’s CLI or Python SDK, you can leverage the service’s advanced functionality for distributed training, hyperparameter tuning, run history tracking, and production-scale model deployments.

-The [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning-service/) provides a cloud-based environment you can use to develop, train, test, deploy, manage, and track machine learning models.
-See [the documentation](https://docs.microsoft.com/azure/machine-learning/service/how-to-train-pytorch) to learn how to use PyTorch with Azure Machine Learning.
+See [the documentation](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-pytorch) to learn how to use PyTorch with Azure Machine Learning.

 ## Pre-Configured Data Science Virtual Machines
 {: #microsoft-azure-virtual-machines}